ARM-software/lisa/doc/source/developer_information/developer_reference/plugins.rst

 The Context
 ~~~~~~~~~~~

-.. note:: For clarification on the meaning of "workload specification" ("spec"), "job"
+.. note:: For clarification on the meaning of "workload specification" "spec", "job"
-  and "workload" and the distiction between them, please see the :ref:`glossary <glossary>`.
+  and "workload" and the distinction between them, please see the :ref:`glossary <glossary>`.

 The majority of methods in plugins accept a context argument.
 This is an
 instance of :class:`wa.framework.execution.ExecutionContext`.
 It contains